Information Visualization For Easier Analysis

 For instance, if someone wants to present information, be it a journalist, your boss, or someone giving a speech, trying to communicate everything through words alone can be tricky, if not impossible.
 Conveying the emotions felt by bystanders who have witnessed a major event in words, for instance, may be far less impactful on an audience than showing images or video footage of the event in question.

-Visualization can help people present their findings more effectively as well.
+Visualization can help people present their data or findings more effectively as well.
 If someone has written an article about how a city has crumbling infrastructure, a map may be useful to show the magnitude of the problem.
 Maps, in general, can serve as a great example of information visualization.
 Verbal instructions regarding how to get somewhere might be confusing or subject to error, but seeing the route to a location on a map may make more sense.

 Getty